zendesk/copenhagen_theme/README.md

 ```

 And this would look for a file inside the settings folder named: `background_image`
+You can find more information about adding assets [here](https://support.zendesk.com/hc/en-us/articles/115012399428--THEMING-CENTER-BETA-Using-your-own-theme-assets-for-Help-Center)

 ### Adding assets
 You can add assets to the asset folder and use them in your CSS, Javascript and templates.